speedfuns/botw/MasterSwordAndDungeons.md

 ### Tabantha Stable

-Grab 3 **Spicy Peppers** and the **Knight Sword**.
+Grab a **Knight's Sword**.

 Talk to Toren for 500 rupees.

-Sell your Diamond to Beedle.

 Register your horse.

+Use the fire and **sleep until night time**.
+> Note: The reason we do this is to get a better current of air on the way to Rito when launching.
+It also makes Wasteland easier because by that point it will usually be daytime.

 Perform a Stasis Launch to the area near the Stone Talus.

-Kill the **Rare Talus** using the Sledgehammer, you should get at least a total of **870 rupees worth of ore**.
+Kill the **Rare Talus** using the Sledgehammer, you should get at least a total of **954 rupees worth of ore** (or 774 if you got the DLC Ruby).
 You can also get the Rare Deposit near the Talus for more rupees (this deposit is hidden behind a wall of breakable rocks).
-> If you got less than this amount you can grab more ore in the Yiga Clan Hideout later.
+> If you got less than the minimum amount, you can grab some ore later inside the Yiga Hideout.

 Ore | Sell Price
 ----- | -----
-Flint | Just don't take it lol
+Flint | Basically worthless
 Amber | 30
 Opal | 60
 Topaz | 180